RayBB/awesome-social-enterprise/social_enterprise_examples.md

 * [Social Copy and Print](https://www.socialprintandcopy.org/) - Suplies of copier and print solutions to the third sector.
 * [Familiarisation Videos](https://www.familiarisationvideos.co.uk) - Making the Unfamiliar More Familiar to reduce anxiety & help people overcome barriers when going to new places.
 * [Automotive Free Clinic](https://www.automotivefreeclinic.org/) - Repairs cars.
 Describes themselves as mutual-aid but has similar ideas as social enterprise.
 [Article](https://lux-magazine.com/article/mutual-aid-cars-alabama/)
+* [Massive Bookshop](https://massivebookshop.com/) - Anti-profit online bookstore that stocks hard to get books and sends all proceeds to mutual-aid and community-building projects.
+[Article](https://www.fccdc.org/client-focus-massive-bookshop/)